nikhilbadyal/docker-py-revanced/README.md

         </details>

-     5. If the building process is successful, you’ll get your APKs in the<br>
+     5. If the building process is successful, you'll get your APKs in the<br>
         <img src="https://i.imgur.com/S5d7qAO.png" width="700" style="left">
      6. Make sure to do below steps once in a while(daily or weekly) to keep the builder bug free.<br>
         <img src="https://i.imgur.com/CbdH7vM.png" width="700" style="left">